Applications That Share Desktop Content

 Control of a Shared Desktop

 Desktop content can be shared in either of two basic approaches.
 The computer desktop to be shared can function as the master, pushing data over a network to one or more clients.
 Alternatively, by establishing a remote desktop connection a master user can command a remote desktop and pull the data.
-In either case, the video and screen content produced on the shared system is replicated and sent via the network to a window on each remote computer.
+In either case, the screen content produced on the shared system is replicated and sent via the network to a window on each remote computer.

 Practical Applications of Desktop Sharing